mxstbr/mxstbr.github.io/_posts/2016-12-19-a-dream-come-true.md

 custom_excerpt: "What happened in 2016?
 This is my story, full of open source, travel and tweets.
 How did react-boilerplate, styled-components and Carte Blanche come to be?"
 ---

 Originally this review was meant to solely be about 2016, but as it started coming along I noticed that the narrative didn't make any sense without any context.
-So, I'll start from the beginning – my time in London.
+So, I'll start from the beginning, my time in London, to explain how react-boilerplate, styled-components and more came to be.

 ## Animade

 My story starts at the beginning of 2015, a few months after I started to study computer science for the first time.
-Writing some HTML and CSS next to university I noticed my much bigger enthusiasm for the web than the course work.
-Thus, I decided to become an employable front-end developer, so I took a break from university and went to London for a three month internship at [Animade](http://animade.tv).
+Writing some HTML and CSS on the side while in university, I noticed that I was much more interested in the web than in my course work.
+Thus, I decided to become an employable front-end developer by taking a break from university and going to London for a three month internship at [Animade](http://animade.tv).

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Packing for my internship in London <a href="https://twitter.com/animadetv">@animadetv</a>, having a hard time to decide what to take and what to leave...</p>&mdash; Max Stoiber (@mxstbr) <a href="https://twitter.com/mxstbr/status/556401046550245376">January 17, 2015</a></blockquote>

-After two months of learning from the awesome folks there I was quite proficient in HTML, CSS and jQuery.
+After two months of working with the awesome folks there I was quite proficient in HTML, CSS and jQuery.
 In an effort to keep me learning for the last month of my internship, [Simon](https://twitter.com/simonneveu) and [James](https://twitter.com/jameschambers) encouraged me to learn and trial this new, hot JavaScript framework called React.

 ## Learning React